d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 It will then call every route it found, visit the page in the browser, renders the page and finally put the static rendered page on your disk.
 This is what we are calling **pre-rendering**.
 The result is a structure ready for shipping at your web server.

 All pre-rendered pages contain just plain HTML and CSS.
 In fact when deploying it, a user will be able to instantly access all routes and see the content with almost no delay.
-The resulting sites are very small static sites in just a few KBs so that even the access from a mobile device with a very low bandwidth is pretty good.
+The resulting sites are very small static sites in just a few KBs so that even the access from a mobile device with a very low bandwidth is insane fast.
-It's significantly faster compared to the hundreds of KBs that are downloading when calling a “normal” Angular app.
+It's significantly faster compared to the hundreds of KBs that you are downloading when calling a “normal” Angular app.

 But that’s not all: Once the pre-rendered page is shipped to the user, _Scully_ loads and bootstraps the “real” Angular app  in the background on top of the existing view.
 In fact _Scully_ will unite two great things: